AGENDA

 Film Fundamentals

-LIGHTS, CAMERA, ACTION: Learn to film like a pro!
+Lights, camera, action!
 The kickoff of our 24-hour film competition starts here as we set you up with the basics from well-known filmmakers in our community.
-Watch their award-winning short films and hear all the tips and tricks you might need to make one yourself.
-Think you can create something unforgettable in just 24 hours?
-Get inspired by the filmmakers who’ve done it before, then put your creativity to the test.
 Your next great film could start right here.

 Lei as Connection: Weaving Relationship Through Native and Canoe Plants